ibi-group/otp-middleware/docs/trip-monitoring.md

 Other notifications are discussed in [Notifications to Companions/Observers](live-tracking.md#notifications-to-companionsobservers).

-Trip notifications are sent using the channels set in `OtpUser.notificationChannel`, which is a combination of `OtpUser.Notification.EMAIL`, `SMS`, and `PUSH` enum members. `HAPTIC` is reserved for mobile app use.
+Trip notifications are sent to the [`OtpUser`](../src/main/java/org/opentripplanner/middleware/models/OtpUser.java) using the channels set in `OtpUser.notificationChannel`, which is a combination of `OtpUser.Notification.EMAIL`, `SMS`, and `PUSH` enum members. `HAPTIC` is reserved for mobile app use.
 The notification language/locale is set in `OtpUser.preferredLocale` at the time notifications are sent.